Active Substance: dabigatran etexilate mesilate

 What is Pradaxa used for?

 Pradaxa is used to prevent the formation of blood clots in the veins in adults who have had an operation to replace a hip or knee.

 It is also used to prevent stroke and the formation of clots in adults who have an abnormal heart beat called ‘non-valvular atrial fibrillation’ and are considered to be at risk of stroke.

 The medicine can only be obtained with a prescription.

 How is Pradaxa used?

-For the prevention of stroke and blood clots in patients with non-valvular atrial fibrillation, Pradaxa is taken at a dose of 300 mg (as one 150-mg capsule twice a day) and should be taken long term.
+For the prevention of stroke and blood clots in patients with non-valvular atrial fibrillation, Pradaxa is taken as one 150 mg capsule twice a day and should be taken long term.
 A lower dose should be used in patients aged over 80 years and in patients also taking verapamil.
-A lower dose may also be considered in patients aged 75 to 80 years, patients with moderately reduced kidney function, patients with gastritis (inflammation of the stomach lining), oesophagitis (inflammation of the food pipe) or gastroesophageal reflux (where the stomach contents leak backwards into the food pipe) and other patients who are at increased risk of bleeding.
+A lower dose may also be considered in patients aged 75 to 80 years, patients with moderately reduced kidney function, patients with gastritis (inflammation of the stomach lining), oesophagitis (inflammation of the food pipe) or gastroesophageal reflux (where the stomach contents leak back into the food pipe) and other patients who are at increased risk of bleeding.
 All patients considered to be at increased risk of bleeding should be monitored closely and the dose of Pradaxa lowered at the discretion of the doctor.